AFLplusplus/AFLplusplus/docs/afl-fuzz_approach.md

 really wants to get to in this queue cycle (the non-favored entries may have to wait a couple of cycles to get their chance).

-Next, we have the number of new paths found during this fuzzing section and imported from other fuzzer instances when doing parallelized fuzzing; and the extent to which identical inputs appear to sometimes produce variable behavior in the tested binary.
+Next is the number of new paths found during this fuzzing section and imported from other fuzzer instances when doing parallelized fuzzing; and the extent to which identical inputs appear to sometimes produce variable behavior in the tested binary.

 That last bit is actually fairly interesting: it measures the consistency of observed traces.
 If a program always behaves the same for the same input data,